-In the second experiment, as is shown in Table IV, four different Re-ID models are evaluated at the training stage: Fast-ReID (CNN), st-ReID (CNN), DeepPerson (LSTM), and Trans-ReID (Transformer).
+In the second experiment, as is shown in Table IV, four different Re-ID models are evaluated at the training stage.
 Since both GPU and CPU cores will be used in the AI training process, power consumption should be considered for both.